grandhisubrahmanyam35/cordova-inappbrowser-iframetest/README.md

 # cordova-inappbrowser-iframetest

+Links (a href) will be opened in cordova webview per default.

+The InAppBrowser window behaves like a standard web browser, and can't access Cordova APIs.
+For this reason, the InAppBrowser is recommended if you need to load third-party (untrusted) content, instead of loading that into the main Cordova webview.

-InAppBrowser intercepts window.open calls and evaluates the target (optional parameter that defaults to _self)
+InAppBrowser intercepts window.open calls and evaluates the target (optional parameter that defaults to _self) as follows:

-* _self: Opens in the Cordova WebView if the URL is in the white list, otherwise it opens in the InAppBrowser.
+* _self =  Opens in the Cordova WebView if the URL is in the white list, otherwise it opens in the InAppBrowser.
-* _blank: Opens in the InAppBrowser.
+* _blank = Opens in the InAppBrowser.
-* _system: Opens in the system's web browser.
+* _system = Opens in the system's web browser.

+So dynamic link calls via window.open are handled by InAppBrowser.
-Anchor tags in HTML code will bypass InAppBrowser and and will per default be called in app (in Cordova WebView).
-That's an issue especially for 3rd vendor providers of HTML mashups
+But static anchor tags in HTML page will bypass InAppBrowser and still be called in app (in Cordova WebView)

-You can override the default behavior for links part of your OWN code easily: http://stackoverflow.com/questions/1760096/override-default-behaviour-for-link-a-objects-in-javascript || https://gist.github.com/JonathanHindi/6301111
+You can override the default behavior for links part of your OWN HTML code easily: http://stackoverflow.com/questions/1760096/override-default-behaviour-for-link-a-objects-in-javascript || https://gist.github.com/JonathanHindi/6301111

-But iFrames NOT UNDER OWN control with different origin are protected :(
+In case webpages are loaded via file protocol (as it's the case for cordova) you can manipulate 3rd party iframes dynamically via javascript.
+However, in case webpages are loaded via an http web server then same-origin policy applies => 3rd party iframes content cannot be manipluated (SAP C4C case) :(

 Some people will disable the iframe links: https://forums.meteor.com/t/cordova-how-to-prevent-links-in-embedded-iframes-to-replace-application/10140

-Some will handle links natively individually: http://stackoverflow.com/questions/23962457/phonegap-how-to-make-links-from-iframes-open-in-inappbrowser
+Some will handle links natively individually (in case you want to consider target information then it requires access and manipulation of HTML content via javascript if you want to handle): http://stackoverflow.com/questions/23962457/phonegap-how-to-make-links-from-iframes-open-in-inappbrowser